 The most important part of this module for A level Mathematics is the study of hypothesis testing and confidence intervals which are fundamental for psychologists, economists and medicine.
-Used properly these tests are extremely powerful and have with near perfection predicted the results of all recent elections in the United States.
+Used properly these tests are extremely powerful and have, with near perfection, predicted the results of national elections.

 Who teaches this course?